sagemath/sagewiki_to_gh-2022-10-10/grants/09/ccli/proposal/introduction.md

 Stein embarked
 on a new and risky research path at Harvard in 2005, when he started the Sage mathematical software project, which has greatly grown since then.
-There are now over 200 Sage developers, around 2,000 downloads of Sage per month, and an average of over 1,500 unique visitors to the \url{http://sagemath.org} website each day.
-The \url{http://sagenb.org} online Sage website has about 15,000 user accounts.
+There are now over 200 Sage developers, and last month there were well over 5,000 downloads of Sage, and over 75,000 visits (sessions of consecutive page views) to the \url{http://sagemath.org} website.
+The free \url{http://sagenb.org} online Sage website has about 15,000 user accounts.

 Sage can be used to study general and advanced, pure and applied mathematics.
 This includes a huge range of mathematics, including